Claudia Conway Alleges Donald Trump May Not Be Doing As Well As He Claims

-Claudia Conway, the 15-year-old daughter of Kellyanne Conway, trended on Twitter Tuesday morning for claiming that Donald Trump is not doing as well as he and his doctors said.
+Claudia Conway, the 15-year-old daughter of Kellyanne Conway, trended on Twitter Tuesday morning for claiming Donald Trump is not doing as well as he and his doctors said.

 “Feeling really good!
 Don’t be afraid of Covid.
 Don’t let it dominate your life.
 We have developed, under the Trump Administration, some really great drugs & knowledge.
 I feel better than I did 20 years ago!” tweeted the president.

-When TikTok user @brendanisugly posted a video displaying the aforementioned tweet as the background, she took to the comment section of the video to diss the president and contradict his statement that Americans should not fear the virus, which Conway herself recently tested positive for.
+When TikTok user @brendanisugly posted a video displaying the aforementioned tweet as the background, she took to the comments section of the video to diss the president and contradict his statement that Americans should not fear the virus, which Conway herself recently tested positive for.

 @brendanisugly

-In the comments, Conway alleged that POTUS may be struggling more than he let on.
+In the comments, Conway alleged POTUS may be struggling more than he let on.

 “He is receiving the world’s best healthcare right now… ‘don’t be afraid’ he is such a joke,” she wrote.